jeisen0105/Cyclistic-Case-Study/README.md

 ### Cleaning combined dataset

-After noticing the presence of negative values in the ride_length column and invalid entries in the start_station_name, a new dataframe (all_trips_v2) is created to filter out these non-usable entries.
+To ensure data quality, trips with negative ride durations and those starting at the “HQ QR” station—a known test/placeholder location—were removed.
+These entries could distort analysis results and are considered invalid for this study.
+A new dataframe, all_trips_v2, was created with these records filtered out.

 ```r
 # Create a new dataframe (all_trips_v2) to filter out invalid entries